lmco/lm-mit-momentum22/README.md

    2. Enter `bokeh serve Visualizer --show --args -v <mapname>` on your commandline, where `<mapname>` is a map stored in the maps directory, press `Enter` for the Visualizer
 3. A web browser tab should open with the Visualizer utility at http://localhost:5006/Visualizer

-**NOTE:** We strongly recommend using Chrome with the Visualizer.
+**NOTE:** We advise using Chrome with the Visualizer.
 Graphical anomalies were observed when using the zoom feature in Firefox.
-Other browser are untested.
+Other browsers are untested.

 ### 8.4 OPTIONAL Install QGroundControl